 - Reducing the company’s carbon footprint by making offices, warehouses and company factories more energy-efficient, switching to renewable energy sources or producing products locally.

 - Partnering a charitable organisation or donating a portion of the company’s annual income to non-profits or NGOs.
-Aside from financial donations, socially responsible companies can aid environmental or humanitarian causes by providing free marketing, donating sustainable gifts, or organising voluntary events in the local community.
+Aside from financial donations, socially responsible companies can aid environmental or humanitarian causes by providing free marketing, donating sustainable corporate gifts, or organising voluntary events in the local community.

 - Providing safe working conditions and fair pay for employees.
 Including equal pay and opportunities for all genders and ethnicities.